GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: System Model

 \section{System Model}

-\acresetall We consider large distributed autonomous systems formed of networks of connected devices.
-These devices collaborate with one another to perform complex tasks.
-For instance, autonomous cars that exchange information with other cars and traffic facilities can achieve safer and more efficient mobility.
-In order to collaborate by coordinating their actions, the individual entities of the overall system need to exchange information, such as status updates and sensor readings.
-However, such exchanged information is often critical for the correct behavior of the overall system.
-In autonomous traffic, for example, cars report their position and trajectories to each other to predict (and avoid) collisions, and false information can have catastrophic consequences.
+\acresetall We consider large distributed autonomous systems; specifically, a network of connected devices \node{1}, ..., \node{i} that collaborate with each other to perform complex tasks.
+We use the terms device or node interchangeably in the following.
+Nodes may join and leave the network; yet, the list of devices participating in the network is known\footnote{Managing membership is an orthogonal problem with existing solutions; we outline one in Section~{\ref{sec:impl:election}}.} In order to collaborate by coordinating their actions, the individual entities of the overall system need to exchange information, such as status updates and sensor readings, which is often critical for the correct behavior of the overall system.
+In a smart traffic scenario, for example, false position information may lead to vehicles crashing into each other.

-{We consider systems were all devices can---directly or indirectly---communicate with each other, even in the presence of malicious nodes within the network.
-This can be realized through various network technologies, e.g., meshed networks with robust routing\mbox{\cite{GMF14,MP14}}, or upcoming technologies like 5G\mbox{\cite{5g}} and satellite-based networks\mbox{\cite{starlink, oneweb}} where malicious network-clients have very limited means to disturb the network communication of other nodes\footnote{The adversary is limited to disturbing the communication of nodes (with other nodes, base-stations or satellites) within physical proximity via jamming.}.}

-All devices are mutually distrusting and there is no trusted central verifier or external coordinating operator on which the network can rely.
-While, \acs{title} generally does not require any security framework or security hardware, we present an instance that utilizes \acp{tee} for random election and sophisticated integrity validation in \Cref{sec:impl}.
+All devices are mutually distrusting and there is no trusted central entity or external coordinating operator on which the network must rely. \sysname has a generic design and does not assume any specific security framework or security hardware.
+However, depending on the instantiation in practice, it can utilize security architectures, such as \acp{tee} for random election and integrity validation, as we present in Section \Cref{sec:impl}.